-1st Learning Goal: Upon completion of this lesson students will understand and identify the role that various careers play within the dairy industry.
+1st Learning Goal: Upon completion of this lesson students will be able to identify key dairy careers and their role in running a dairy.

-Content Outline

-Dairy Herdsman

-- A dairy herdsman is an employee at a dairy who works with the cows every day to: - o Maintain cow health. - o Ensure cows get feed and water. - Milk the cows (some larger dairies have people who ONLY milk the cows, in those situations a dairy herdsman may not milk) - Keep record of the cows' health. - Today our record keeping is aided by technology, like special tags that record when cows go to the feeder or when they go into the robotic milker. - Maintain udder health/cleanliness before and after the cows are milked. - May also: treat minor injuries, give vaccination shots, trim hooves, or help with calving. - These people work with the cows the most, as they see them every day.
+Content Outline Instructional Strategies Dairy Herdsman A dairy herdsman is an employee at a dairy who works with the cows every day to: Maintain cow health.
+Ensure cows get feed and water.
+Milk the cows (some larger dairies have people who ONLY milk the cows, in those situations a dairy herdsman may not milk) Keep record of the cows' health.
+Today our record keeping is aided by technology, like special tags that record when cows go to the feeder or when they go into the robotic milker.
+Maintain udder health/cleanliness before and after the cows are milked.
+May also: treat minor injuries, give vaccination shots, trim hooves, or help with calving.
+These people work with the cows the most, as they see them every day.
 It is their job to ensure all the cows are in good health, they don't have any infections/illnesses that could contaminate the milk and ensure that milk production quotas are met.
+It would be good to have images or prerecorded video of people performing each job.
+Could also have tools, feedstuffs, example medications, etc. For students to view and associate with each career.